-Nancy Thornley, Georgia Regnault, Editors February 2011
+Nancy Thornley, Georgia Regnault, Editors February 2016

-Until 1957, presidents were referred to by their married names; in 1977, "hostess" became "host club" and "chairman" became "chair;" in 1994 "fund-raising" became "fundraising;" in 1997 "Conference" became "Biennial Conference," "Interim Meeting" became "Interim Conference" and "Observer" became "Participant."
+Until 1957, presidents were referred to by their married names.
+In 1977, "hostess" became "host club" and "chairman" became "chair."
+In 1994 "fund-raising" became "fundraising."
+In 1997 "Conference" became "Biennial Conference," "Interim Meeting" became "Interim Conference" and "Observer" became "Participant".
+In 2015 "Interim Conference" again became "Interim Meeting."
+The Mutual Aid Fund, which was created in 1957 to give money to the Thessaly earthquake, became the FAWCO Disaster Relief Fund.
+The FAWCO Relief Fund was sonamed in 1987; it became the Emergency Relief Fund in 2002, and the Disaster Relief Fund in 2012.
+Earlier histories used the term, the Federation; later ones referred to FAWCO.